cornell-ece6745/ece6745-docs/docs/ece6745-tut05-asic-stdcells.md

 .end
 ```

-You should run this simulation using Microsoft Remote Desktop since it
-will pop-up a plot showing the input and output signals.
-The waveforms
+Note that if we use `ngspice` to display plots, then it is a Linux GUI
+application so you will need to use Microsoft Remote Desktop.
+The
-should look similar to what is shown below.
-The input signals ramp up and
+waveforms should look similar to what is shown below.
+The input signals
-down based on the `t_rise` and `t_fall` parameters above.
-Because this is
+ramp up and down based on the `t_rise` and `t_fall` parameters above.
-a SPICE schematic view you can see the output does not change instantly
+Because this is a SPICE schematic view you can see the output does not
-but instead takes some amount of time due to the parasitic resistance and
+change instantly but instead takes some amount of time due to the
-capacitances associated with the transistors in the schematic.
+parasitic resistance and capacitances associated with the transistors in
+the schematic.

 ![](img/tut05-nand3-spice-waveforms.png)